simolus3/drift/docs/pages/docs/Getting started/writing_queries.md

 ));
 ```

 The `row` returned has the proper `id` set.
-If a table has furher default
+If a table has further default
 values, including dynamic values like `CURRENT_TIME`, then those would also be
 set in a row returned by `insertReturning`.